grodansparadis/vscp-doc-spec/class2.level1.data.md

 ----

 ## Type=6 (0x06) - Signal Quality
-    VSCP_TYPE_DATA_SIGNAL_QUALITY
-Signal Quality be used to give an indication of the quality of the digital part as BER (Bit Error Ratio) for example.
+    VSCP_TYPE_DATA_SIGNAL_QUALITYSignal Quality be used to give an indication of the quality of the digital part as BER (Bit Error Ratio) for example.

  | Data byte | Description                         |
  | :---------: | -----------                         |